m3rone/busfs-server/README.md

 - By default, update checking is disabled.
 You can enable it by typing `yes` instead of `no` in config.ini file.

 - You may want to use [`screen`](https://wiki.archlinux.org/title/GNU_Screen) or daemonize uWSGI by adding `--daemonize logfile.log` to the start command to keep uWSGI running in the background **if** you have installed it via Codeberg or script.
 With docker, `-d` flag takes care of that.
-- To change the password when running with docker, first run `docker ps` to get the CONTAINER ID and then do `docker exec -it CONTAINER-ID nano app/config.ini`

 - If you have set a limit on how big your /tmp can get, that will limit you to the maximum size you can upload.
 ### TODO / Roadmap